|Presented by:||Ron Chisholm - a dedicated hockey fan, parent of four players, and past player and coach of many years.|

 Contouring or Shaping

 Contouring is blade shaping, not sharpening, which must be done after shaping.
 Skate contouring is a precision system of shaping skates to the individual specifications of each skater.
 Accurate positioning of the balance point on the blade provides maximum stability and maneuverability.
-The concept of contouring is to shape a skate for the proper lie and radius of curvature.
+The concept of contouring is to shape a skate for the proper lie (balance point) and radius of curvature.
 After the skates have been contoured, they are sharpened while maintaining the established shape.
 Skates direct from the factory may be inconsistent in shape from one blade to the other, and in most cases have the incorrect lie for the individual skater.
 Both skates must have the same shape and balance point for optimum skating performance, so a matched pair of shaped and balanced blades is necessary.
 The contour of the skates should be checked periodically (at least annually) to restore the profile which has probably been altered from repeated sharpening.

 For years sharpeners have been rockering skate blades.
 The idea was to put a radius on the blade to increase maneuverability.
 Although the idea is sound, the operation is free-hand.
 Consequently, there is no consistency of radius from skate to skate, and more importantly, no consistency in the lie of the radius.
 The radius on a rockered blade extends from toe to heel, and too much blade is usually taken off both front and back.
 The quality of the rocker is dependent upon the skate sharpener.
 The results may be inconsistent from sharpening to sharpening, as well as from one skate to the other and can often be harmful.